Cancer Genetic Testing & Genomic Medicine – What’s the Difference?

 “The benefit of genetic testing is that if you do have an inherited genetic mutation, we can recommend additional screenings that would allow us to detect cancer earlier when it’s more treatable,” says York.
 “You may also have options for preventive surgeries that would stop a certain cancer from growing altogether.”

-Because an inherited genetic mutation is passed on from generation to generation, it also impacts your family.
-York guides discussions with and provides recommendations on cancer prevention and screening for family members too.
+Because an inherited genetic mutation can be passed on from generation to generation, it also impacts your family.
+York and her colleagues guide discussions with and provides recommendations on cancer prevention and screening for family members too.

-While genetic testing helps you identify whether or not you’re at higher risk for developing certain cancers, genomic medicine – also known as precision oncology at Avera – uses genetic information to guide treatment after a cancer diagnosis.
+While inherited genetic testing helps you identify whether or not you’re at higher risk for developing certain cancers, advanced tumor genomic testing uses genetic information from the cancer cells to guide treatment after a cancer diagnosis.

 “With cancer genomic testing, we look at the genome of the tumor and how its genes interact together.
-This provides us with information about what’s causing the cancer to grow and survive,” describes Kirstin Williams, PhD, CNP, a certified nurse practitioner at Avera Cancer Institute Center for Precision Oncology.
+This provides us with information about what’s causing the cancer to grow and survive,” describes Casey Williams, PharmD, Chief Scientific Officer and Executive Director of Cancer Research.
 “Our goal is to recommend more precise treatments by finding out which genes have mutated – or changed – and if there are drugs available that specifically target those changes.”

 After receiving a blood sample and tumor biopsy, Avera’s specialized precision oncology team develops recommendations on potential ways to treat your specific type of tumor based on what mutations are found.
 They may also be able to identify which treatments will not work against your tumor – saving time and money.